marcomo/discogs-yelp-app/README.md

 The app fetches basic data from Yelp of some hard-coded eateries (using their alias IDs).
 This loads a list into the UI's homepage.
 Clicking on an item loads a 'Fav' page which queries Yelp for more data about the eatery (reviews, rating, address, etc).
 The reviews panel has a refresh button that invalidates the cache for that page and refetches it.
 The plan here was to see updates in the reviews list but they don't come in frequently enough. 🫤

+Oh and it's set up to use your browser-preferred color theme (light, dark).
+So give your browser theme settings a toggle to check it out.

 ## Set-up

 Things you'll need to run: